Start Studying Machine Learning With PyCharm

 How to create your own neural network

-If you feel like you are not yet ready to start building your machine learning projects from scratch in your IDE, consider the Introductory Machine Learning in Python track on JetBrains Academy, a hands-on platform for learning to program.
+If you feel like you are not yet ready to start building your machine learning projects from scratch in your IDE, consider the First Glance at Data Science track on JetBrains Academy, a hands-on platform for learning to program.
 Focused on project-based learning and integrated with selected JetBrains IDEs, including PyCharm, JetBrains Academy provides you with real-life programming experience as you learn a new language or technology.

-In the Introductory Machine Learning in Python track, learners can get an overview of machine learning, familiarize themselves with typical ML tasks, and get hands-on experience with some classic ML algorithms by completing beginner-friendly projects.
+In the First Glance at Data Science track, learners can get an overview of machine learning, familiarize themselves with typical ML tasks, and get hands-on experience with some classic ML algorithms by completing beginner-friendly projects.

-The Introductory Machine Learning in Python track is currently under active development, so any feedback is highly appreciated!
+The First Glance at Data Science track is currently under active development, so any feedback is highly appreciated!

-Whether you decide to start with developing spam-filtering algorithms, walk in an astrophysicist’s shoes by studying the properties of compact groups of galaxies, or even finding and training the best possible model for the classification of handwritten digits, JetBrains Academy will support you as you take your first steps in machine learning.
+Whether you decide to start with salary prediction algorithms, walk in an astrophysicist’s shoes by studying the properties of compact groups of galaxies, or even finding and training the best possible model for the classification of handwritten digits, JetBrains Academy will support you as you take your first steps in machine learning.

 After you’ve covered the basics, go ahead and move on to the Neural Network from Scratch project.
 In this project, you’ll train a very simple but fully connected neural network.
 You’ll create the necessary metric functions and provide the custom feedforward and backpropagation methods and functions – all done by hand.
 It might look too challenging at first, but fear not – the curriculum has all of the information you need to complete the project.